danielkoll/spectral_feedbacks/README.md

 # How to use for advanced calculations (requires jupyter, xarray)

-3. compute spatial feedback maps (need additional ERA5 data):
+3. compute spatial feedback maps from additional climate data (here, ERA5 climatologies provided):

 cd $spectral_feedbacks